 Are you happy in your skin?
 Identify one thing about your background that makes you feel proud, and one way you can improve your self-identity.

-For more, read my 109 book club questions for discussion of fiction & non fiction that can apply to ANY book.
+For more, read my 109 book club questions for discussion of fiction & nonfiction that can be used as discussion questions for ANY book.

 Good Morning America Book Club